Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: PESO-LoRA: Practical Algorithms from the Framework

 \section{PESO-LoRA: Practical Algorithms from the Framework}

 The previous section establishes a conceptual link between PEFT methods and classical subspace minimization, providing a unifying interpretation.
-Building on this perspective, we now develop a concrete algorithm {\bf PESO-LoRA}, which extends LoRA using guidance from our PESO framework.
+Building on this view, we now develop a concrete algorithm {\bf PESO-LoRA}, which combines PESO’s optimization principles with LoRA’s empirically effective PEFT parameterization.
 We present two variants: {\tt PESO-LoRA-R} leverages a full gradient restart strategy to improve \emph{exploration} of subspaces, and {\tt PESO-LoRA-T} is a SVD-based method that enhances \emph{exploitation} through more effective optimization within each subspace.